activeagenda/documentation/Readme.md

 BOf:: is using consecutive version numbering and is independent  from the framework versioning.

 ## Installation of the Active Agenda framework and BOf::
 The description has been prepared for a person having a basic knowledge of Linux, PHP, MySQL and Apache.
-The installation has been tested on Debian and Ubuntu 12 TLS hosted as Microsoft Azure Virtual Machine (classic).
+The installation has been tested on Debian 6.0.3 squeeze and Ubuntu 12.04.05 TLS hosted as Microsoft Azure Virtual Machine (classic).

-The test setup similar to [BOf::](https://activeagenda.github.io) can be downloaded as a VMware virtual machine from https://www.dropbox.com The virtual machine allows interactive investigation of all configurations.
+The test setup similar to [BOf::](https://activeagenda.github.io) can be downloaded as a VMware virtual machine from https://www.dropbox.com .The virtual machine allows interactive investigation of all configurations.
 It is a highly recommended way of investigating the framework and the application as well as a sandbox for first development/admin activities.

 The description assumes root access rights on a debian derivate.